 Shark Tank is one of ABC’s most popular reality shows and features entrepreneurs pitching their ideas to a panel of investors.
 Some businesses have struggled to survive but others have become huge success stories.
 Below we cover the top 15 most successful companies, taking into account lifetime revenue and recent valuations.
 1. Bombas Athletic socks have seen a number of innovations thanks to Bombas.
 However, the apparel company is best known for its philanthropic efforts, donating a pair of socks for every item they sell.
 Startup experts David Heath and Randy Goldberg thought of starting a sock business after discovering…

 When stressed, one of the best things to do is go outdoors, meditate, and relax your body.
 Yellow Leaf Hammocks, woven by the Mlabri tribe of Thailand, are the perfect option for these situations.
-The founders, Rachel Connors and Joe Demin, pitched their product on Shark Tank and got a deal with Daniel Lubetzky.
-Currently, Yellow Leaf Hammocks is worth $4 million.
-Founders’ Backgrounds Rachel Connors and Joe Demin are husband and wife, hailing from Los Angeles, California.
+The founders, Rachel Connors and Joe Demin, got a deal on Shark Tank with Daniel Lubetzky.
+Currently, Yellow Leaf Hammocks is worth $5 million.
+Who the Founders Are Rachel Connors and Joe Demin are husband and wife, hailing from Los Angeles.
 Joe attended DePaul University to study finance and majored in real estate, graduating in 2006.
-After college, Denim was recruited into a…
+After college, Denim was recruited into a property development business…

 Clothing lines are a competitive space but Spergo is thriving.
 Spergo is a luxury streetwear and lifestyle brand with a powerful message behind them.
 15-year-old founder Trey Brown has found success at a young age and is running the business with his mother.
 His unique story got him a deal with Daymond John on Shark Tank.
 Based on latest sales data, Spergo is worth an estimated $2 million.
 Trey Brown’s Background Trey Brown grew up in a rough neighborhood in Philadelphia.
 However, he always tried to avoid trouble, and wanted to help others do the same.
 His mother, Sherell Peterson,…

-Drinking at a bar or a college party might be fun, but they’re not the safest environments.
-The number of spiking cases has risen dramatically in recent years and this inspired Shirah Benarde and her brother, Michael, to invent NightCap.
+Drinking at a bar or a college party might be fun, but they’re not safe environments.
+The number of spiking cases has risen dramatically in recent years and this inspired Shirah and Michael Benarde to invent NightCap.
 The product is disguised as a scrunchie and covers cups to prevent spiking.
 After featuring on Shark Tank, they got a deal with Lori Greiner.
-This year, NightCap is worth an estimated $2 million.
-The Founders The Benarde siblings grew up in West Palm Beach, Florida.
-Shirah is the youngest and studied Public Relations and Advertising at the University of…
+This year, NightCap is worth an estimated $4 million.
+Two Siblings, One Mission The Benarde siblings grew up in West Palm Beach, Florida.
+Shirah is the youngest and studied Public Relations and Advertising at the University of Tampa.…

 Falling in love and getting married is a wonderful journey, but there’s a troublesome part in between this: the prenuptial agreement.
 Legal tech firm Hello Prenup was created to make things easier.
 Founders Julia Rodgers and Sarabeth Jaffe took it to Shark Tank and scored a deal with Nirav Tolia and Kevin O’Leary.
 After the show, Hello Prenup is worth $22 million.
 The Founders Julia Rodgers is the CEO and comes from a family of lawyers in Boston, Massachusetts.
 Rodgers earned a law degree from Suffolk University Law School and took entrepreneurial classes at Simmons University.
 Sarabeth Jaffe takes care…

 Finding somewhere to store your stuff as a student can be painful and storage companies are not tailored to a younger demographic.
 Storage Scholars is different as it provides an easy way for students to ship their stuff to school and store it for the summer.
-Founders Sam Chason and Matt Gronberg appeared on Shark Tank and got a deal with Mark Cuban.
-As things stand, Storage Scholars is worth $2.5 million.
-The Founders Matt Gronberg is from Winston-Salem, North Carolina, while Sam Chason is from Austin, Texas.
-The pair met as students at Wake Forest University.
-Matt studied biochemistry…
+Founders Sam Chason and Matt Gronberg took the idea to Shark Tank and landed a deal with Mark Cuban.
+As things stand, Storage Scholars is worth $15 million, reflecting strong revenue growth and an expanding campus footprint.
+The Guys Behind Storage Scholars Sam Chason is originally from Westchester County, New York, while Matt Gronberg…